 New Jersey Property Tax Rates

-New Jersey property tax rates vary by county and municipality due to differences in local budgets, school funding, and assessment practices.
+Property tax rates in New Jersey vary by county and municipality due to differences in local budgets, school funding, and assessment practices.
 Rates below are labeled by year and intended for planning and comparison only—verify details with local assessors.

 Select a county to view its average rate and available municipal rates.